HamStudy/hamstudy-hambook/tech2026/content/1. Introduction/3 How to use.md

 ![HamStudy A Logo](../../images/hamstudy_a.svg)
 { .float-right .ma-1 .w-4r .hide-audio }

-HamStudy.org and the HamStudy mobile app work seamlessly with this HamBook, providing dynamic practice tailored to what you’re reading and what you struggle with the most.
+HamStudy.org and the HamStudy mobile app work seamlessly with this HamBook, providing dynamic practice tailored to what you're reading and what you struggle with the most.

 1. **Study Resources**: HamStudy.org provides all the study materials you need for your license exam completely free.